Signing Data

 The returned signature corresponds to the keccak256 hash of the domainSeparator + hashStruct(message) and the private key of the user.
 ECDSA.sign(privateKey, keccak256("\x19\x01" + domainSeparator + hashStruct(message)).

-Read more about
+Read more about Ethereum signature verificationarrow-up-right

-Constellation Signature Verification
+Constellation Signature Verificationarrow-up-right

-For signature verification, we will be using the package.
+For signature verification, we will be using the @stardust-collective/dag4arrow-up-right package.
 The following snippet illustrates how you can verify an encoded request signature.

-Ethereum Signature Verification
+Ethereum Signature Verificationarrow-up-right

-For signature verification, we will be using the package.
+For signature verification, we will be using the ethersarrow-up-right package.
 The following snippets illustrate how you can verify different message signatures.